imversed/imversed/docs/src/fordevelopers/guides.md

 where:

 - $ETHADDRESS is the Etherum hex-address the balance is to be queried from.
-Note that Evmos addresses (those beginning with evmos1...) can be converte.d to Ethereum addresses using libraries such as evmosjs.
+Note that Imversed addresses (those beginning with imversed1...) can be converte.d to Ethereum addresses using libraries such as imversedjs.

 - $BLOCK is the block number or block hash (eg. "0x0").
 The reasoning for this parameter is due to EIP-1898 (opens new window).